MrThearMan/drf-pipeline-views/docs/index.md

 logic simpler and faster to test by not having to mock or do any other special setup around the IO.
 This also means that the IO block, or in fact any other part of the application, can be replaced as long as the data flowing through the pipeline remains the same.

-Have a look at the quickstart section in the documentation on basic usage.